TheProfs/row-mapper/README.md

     table: {
       name: 'new_event',
       primaryKey: 'new_id_event',
+      /*
-      // Name of the sequence associated with the primary key.
+        Name of the sequence associated with the primary key.
-      // - Upon succesful completion of processing, this sequence will
-      //   be reset to the max value of the id_event.
+        - Upon succesful completion, this sequence will be set to the max value of the primary key column of the target table.
+       */
       primaryKeySequence: 'event_id_new_event_seq'
     }
   },